bitfinexcom/dazaar/README.md

 The public key of this seller.
 Must be communicated to potential buyers, as this is needed in the handshake to buy the data.

-#### `seller.send(type, message)`
+#### `seller.broadcast(type, message)`

-Send a custom message to the buying peers you are connected to.
+Send a custom message to all the buying peers you are connected to.

+#### `seller.send(type, message, streamOrBuyerKey)`

+Send a custom message to a specific buyer you are connected to.

+You specify the peer by either providing the replication stream or the public key identifying the buyer.

+#### `seller.connectedBuyers`

+A list of all the buyers (their public keys) you are currently connected to.

 #### `seller.receive(type, onmessage)`

 Setup a handler to be called when a buying peer sends a message of a specific type.
 `onmessage` is called with `message` which is the message the remote send and `stream` which represents the stream it was sent on.

 Use `stream.remotePublicKey` to get the remotes buyer key out.

 #### `const buyer = market.buy(sellerKey)`